Marceleanos27/dacconsulting/IMPLEMENTATION_GUIDE.md

 WHERE website = 'dacconsulting.sk'
 ORDER BY created_at DESC;

+-- Get conversations from a specific IP address
+SELECT * FROM chat_logs
+WHERE user_ip = '192.168.1.1'
+ORDER BY created_at DESC;

 -- Get conversations from the last 24 hours
 SELECT * FROM chat_logs
 WHERE created_at > NOW() - INTERVAL '24 hours'